About the Lake

 Now we are looking to work with the community to make substantial improvements to the lake for the benefit of everyone in the Cochrane Region.

 MCL has worked with Rocky View County and water quality and civil engineers over the last several years to develop a plan to improve the lake quality.
-By utilizing existing pumping infrastructure and constructing berms around the lake the water level can be raised and the Lake water circulated.
+By utilizing and upgrading existing pumping infrastructure and constructing a new raw water bypass line to deliver fresh Bow River water to the lake, the water level can be raised and the Lake water circulated.
 This would result in a stable lake level.

-Utilizing the County’s recently purchased Horse Creek water utility, a fresh water supply can be pumped from the Bow River to Cochrane Lake, allowing a consistent water level to be met throughout periods of heat or low precipitation.
+Utilizing the existing infrastructure of the County’s recently purchased Horse Creek water utility, a fresh water supply can be pumped from the Bow River to Cochrane Lake, allowing a consistent water level to be met throughout periods of heat or low precipitation.
 The infusion of fresh water will also assist in decreasing blooms of algae growth.
-The recently installed pumping station at the south end of the Lake can also drain excess water, directing it to Horse Creek providing the ability to stabilize lake levels when the water is too high.
+The recently installed pumping station at the south end of the Lake will be upgraded to drain excess water, directing it to Horse Creek providing the ability to stabilize lake levels when the water is too high.

 The cochrane lake shoreline The cochrane lake shoreline